AI Workshop: learn to build apps with AI →

 • preload is the function where we can load external assets

-• create called when the game is first created, here we can define the GameObjects needed at the start of the game
+• create is called when the game is first created, here we can define the GameObjects needed at the start of the game

 • update is the game event loop, where we define how the game works